forkd/tesla/README.md

 $ scp -i generated_key_id_25519 /var/log/pf/pflog .  # test: must download this file without asking for password
 ```

 Default path for pflog and GeoLite files is `tesla/app/data`.
-Setup function `pflog()` in `getdata.py` with your server's  data and run that script:
+Setup `pflog()` in `getdata.py` with your server's data and download the base files --`geolite()` will require internet access and `pflog()` will require access to your server:

 ```
-$ python getdata.py geolite
+$ python manage.py geolite
-$ python getdata.py pflog
+$ python manage.py pflog
 ```

-Import those files to Tesla's database:
+Import those files to Tesla's database --it may take some minutes according to your pflog file:

 ```
 $ python manage.py upd8db
 ```

+### Testing

 You should now be able to run Tesla: